 I’ve updated this article based on current circumstances, and with relevance to small and medium business owners.

 In 2010, the big buzz was cloud computing.
 It is still the big buzz.

-For example I use a number of software as a service applications to run my own business.
+For example, I use a number of software as a service application to run my own business.
 The beauty of these types of software applications is that I don’t have to worry about backing up data or having to worry about what types of servers that the software needs to reside on.
 (2021 update: get a cloud backup service for your cloud services).

 It also means that I can use applications on demand.
-Just like a mobile phone service, I can scale up and scale down to match my needs on demand.
+Just like mobile phone service, I can scale up and scale down to match my needs on-demand.
 Contrast this with the traditional way of buying and using software, where you buy a software license and have to retain that license for the life of the product whether you use it or not.
-With enterprise software for example, one licencing model is per seat.
-However seats purchased can only scale up regardless of how your workforce goes up and down.
+With enterprise software, for example, one licencing model is per seat.
+However, seats purchased can only scale up regardless of how your workforce goes up and down.
 The capacity for flexibility in software licensing to go up and down the same way is just not there.
-Cloud computing is a game changer in that it allows you utility driven computing power.
+Cloud computing is a game-changer in that it allows you utility-driven computing power.

-The greatest adoption of Cloud Computing is coming at the small to mid-enterprise end, with larger corporates using some software as a service solutions such as Sales Force.
+The greatest adoption of Cloud Computing is coming at the small to mid-enterprise end, with larger corporates using some software as a service solution such as Sales Force.

 So what sorts of tools are essential that say a small business end of the spectrum?

 Here are some of the ones I use: